Duygu-Jones/EDA_Projects/Yemeksepeti-PizzaSales-EDA-BI Analysis/README.md

 ### Recommendations

-- Implement insights from the analysis to guide funding strategies for startups and investors.
+- This analysis revealed significant insights into sales optimisation opportunities for pizza restaurants.
-- Consider integrating additional data for more accurate analysis.
+- The findings provide clear direction for pricing strategies and promotional campaigns.
-- Explore further analysis and predictive modelling for better planning.
+- Future work could include predictive modelling for demand forecasting and customer lifetime value analysis.

-📍If you enjoyed this project, don't forget to give it a star! ✨🌟
+📍If you found this analysis helpful, don't forget to give it a star! ✨🌟

 ---